PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 only repeated sequences or mutation evidence that can drive a proven safety or efficiency improvement without extending large result lifetimes.
 Continue with commits and pushes only; do not create or update a pull request.

+## Static-shape/topology reconciliation characterization

+The fifteen remaining sort-only boundaries were classified before any production edit.
+Eight are exact adjacent `_reconcile_static_tensor_shapes(..., include_mutation_count=True)` then `_topologically_sort_operators(...)` pairs over the same `ModelIR`.
+The eight sites are fallback norm, fallback high-rank BatchMatMul, and the final high-rank BatchMatMul, Pad, Conv-input, mixed-Concat, Concat-axis, and binary-layout repair guards.
+The other seven sites have materially different predecessors or scope and were excluded from this unit.

+`tests/test_flatbuffer_direct_static_shape_topology_reconciliation.py` fixed
+the exact eight targets and model arguments and exercised both observable shape convergence and operator reordering.
+The existing iterative reconciler reports three updates for that fixture; do not simplify that result to a count of distinct output tensors.
+Characterization passed as `2 passed in 0.51s` and was committed and pushed as `f8431200` before production changes.

+## Static-shape/topology reconciliation implementation checkpoint

+`run_static_shape_topology_reconciliation()` now lives with the reconciler in `passes/static_shape_reconciliation.py`.
+It runs the unchanged reconciler and sorter in their original order and returns one normalized four-counter result:

+- `reconciled_static_tensor_shapes`;
+- `reconciled_static_shape_mutations`;
+- `reordered_operators`;
+- `cycle_detected`.

+The same eight lowerer targets retain the combined result.
+Guard predicates, repair calls, fallback recursion, following owners, graph mutations, public behavior, dependencies, and TensorFlow isolation are unchanged.
+A dedicated cycle fixture proves that a detected cycle is reported and the original operator order remains intact.

+Validation completed sequentially under core-only `uv`:

+- dedicated owner/boundary/cycle contract: `3 passed`;
+- affected fallback, terminal, singleton/Reshape, topology/layout, and shape
+  resolution contracts: `114 passed in 3.17s`;
+- lowerer architecture contracts: `258 passed in 18.50s`;
+- direct-builder topology/reconciliation selection:
+  `17 passed, 724 deselected in 0.68s`.

+The unfiltered direct-builder attempt also selected two `tf_converter` matrix tests.
+Their failures were the expected missing optional TensorFlow dependency in the core-only environment, not a `flatbuffer_direct` regression.
+No real-model conversion was run for this differentially equivalent ownership change.

+Seven raw sort-only boundaries remain:

+1. fallback after placeholder-MatMul restoration;
+2. fallback after the late Conv/Concat/binary repair family;
+3. fallback after indexed binary-layout convergence;
+4. the primary post-lowering baseline sort;
+5. the guarded no-layout safe-reduction sequence;
+6. final placeholder-MatMul restoration;
+7. the terminal sort before layout validation.

+On resume, characterize the two unconditional validation-boundary sorts and the three fallback-wide sorts separately.
+Do not fold them into the new owner merely because they call the same sorter: their predecessors, guards, and validation successors differ.
+Continue with coherent commits and pushes only;
+never create, update, or reopen a pull request.